The Chronicle of the Fallers: Setting

 The Void, created at the centre of the Milky Way galaxy by an ancient alien race, has a different quantum structure from that of a normal space.
 The Void reacts to conscious thought, but prevents the use of most electric and electronic devices, although most newly arrived equipment functions initially and only degrades over a period of time.
 Technology on Bienvenido is generally limited to a 19th-century or early 20th-century level, including steam engines, municipal water supplies and an extensive railway transportation network, but no long-distance communication such as radio or telegraphy.
 On the other hand, all humans and other sapient beings in the Void possess telekinesis and mental telepathy capabilities, and retain their knowledge of more advanced technology.
 Biotechnology also largely resists the Void's effects, allowing Nigel Sheldon to bring a team of powerful androids into the Void with him.

 Bienvenido has returned to normal space outside the void.
 Thought no longer projects power or communication in the physical world and electric and electronic devices function normally.
 Fearful of losing power, the ruling totalitarian Government wields its ruthless secret police to restrict and control technology to that of 1960s Earth.
 The author cited a trip to a former Stasi museum in Leipzig, Germany as the inspiration for the post-revolutionary society.

-Reception

-On Goodreads, The Abyss Beyond Dreams rates 4.21 out of 5, based on over 13,000 votes.

-On Goodreads, A Night Without Stars holds a 4.43 out of 5, based on over 9,000 votes.
+Furthermore in the realm where they are found is a solar system containing other planets which the void had banished.
+Such as a gas Giant Containing the Rael war fleet.